marcelklehr/changesets/README.md

 * reversibility/invertibility (undo any edit without corrupting the content or the state)
 * convergence (everybody sees the same state)

-(It is clear that this library alone cannot satisfy the above requirements, but rather provide you a means to do so in your application.)

-Note: While, at the current stage of development, this library only implements a plain text changeset solution, I may add support for rich text in the future.
-If you would like to help, feel free to contact me.

 ### Oppositional what?!
 In case the above question just came to your mind, you better start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a comprehensive [FAQ concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq); I particularly recommend reading the latter.